shenwanxiang/SFE/README.md

 Any bugs is welcomed

-The Stepwise Feature Elimination,SFE version 1:
+The Stepwise Feature Elimination(SFE) version 1:

 the feature was eliminated one by one based on the scoring of the target function.
 The target function f (x) was defined by the average R^2 or average mean squared error (MSE) of internal k-fold cross validation or test set validatin.